Zolldyk/Guardian/README.md

 )
 ```

-The seed phrase generates a deterministic address, enabling other agents to discover and communicate with it.
+The seed phrase generates a deterministic address that enables other agents to discover and communicate with it.

 ### Message Handlers